sendgrid/docs/source/API_Reference/Web_API_v3/Tutorials/getting_started_email_activity_api.md

 ---
 seo:
- title: Getting Started with the Email Activity API (beta)
+ title: Getting Started with the Email Activity Feed API (beta)
- description: Use the Email Activity query language to get started with the Email Activity API.
+ description: Use the Email Activity Feed query language to get started with the Email Activity Feed API.
  keywords: email activity, query language, email stats, email events
-title: Getting Started with the Email Activity API (beta)
+title: Getting Started with the Email Activity Feed API (beta)
 weight: 0
 layout: page
 navigation:
  show: true
 ---
 {% warning %}
-Email Activity is in beta and you may not have access - we are currently in the process of rolling out access.
+The Email Activity Feed is in beta, and you may not have access - we are currently in the process of rolling out access.
 For more information, see the [Release Notes]({{root_url}}/release_notes.html#-Email-Activity-Feed-Beta).
 The feature may also change at any time without notice.
 {% endwarning %}

 - [Getting started](#-Getting-started)